shewitt-au/Hexcluded/README.md

 "It's the fish that John West reject that makes John West the best"

-Here's where I put rejected PRs that, in my oppinion, are superior.
+Here's where I put rejected PRs that, in my opinion, are superior.

 <a href="https://imhex.werwolv.net">
   <h1 align="center">